HelloLily/hellolily/docs/sphinx/source/community/angular_styleguide.rst

 The rest of this directive's code isn't relevant and won't be covered.

-There's one more thing we need, to create a directive: the template.
+There's one more thing we need to create a directive: the template.
 The template for the above controller isn't very complicated and contains everything a normal template contains.

 .. code-block:: html